 With the newly added member, the four types of Representative Office in Indonesia currently available are:

 KPPA is usually established to have a market presence without large capital investments, before starting a business in Indonesia with a PT PMA.
 It is a general representative office as compared to a trading representative office which is established for management purposes.

 To set up a KPPA in Indonesia, you will have to submit an application to the BKPM via the director or manager of the foreign company or director in Indonesia appointed on behalf of the company.

 You can also get a lawyer for this purpose as the process might get a bit more complicated.
 A KPPA must be located in provincial capital cities, in an office building.

 KPPA license is valid for 3 years and extendable without limitations with the validity period specified in the appointment letter.
 You can only extend this license for a maximum of two years before Regulation 13/2017 took effect.

 A KPPA is not allowed to:

-Three types of KP3A are: selling agent, manufacturing agent and buying agent.
-Selling agent is to perform liaising and promotional activities; manufacturing agent is to perform market survey; and buying agent is to supervise and liaise.
+Three types of KP3A are selling agent, manufacturing agent, and buying agent.
+The selling agent is to perform liaising and promotional activities; the manufacturing agent is to perform the market survey, and buying agent is to supervise and liaise.